Harold L. Ickes: Personal life

 Ickes married divorcee Anna Wilmarth Thompson in 1911.
 He had one son, Raymond Wilmarth Ickes (1912–2000) with Anna.
 He was a stepfather to two children from Anna's previous marriage, her biological son Wilmarth Thompson, and her adopted daughter Frances Thompson.
 Ickes and Anna also adopted son Robert Harold Ickes (1913–1971).
 Anna died in an automobile accident on August 31, 1935.
-His 37-year-old adopted son Wilmarth Ickes killed himself in the family's suburban Chicago home on the same day the following year.
+His 37-year-old son Wilmarth Ickes killed himself in the family's suburban Chicago home on the same day the following year.
 Secretary Ickes declined to comment to The New York Times on his son's death.

 At the age of 64, he married 25-year-old Jane Dahlman (1913–1972), the younger sister of Wilmarth Ickes' wife, Betty, on May 24, 1938.
 Children resulting from this marriage were daughter Elizabeth Jane and son Harold McEwen Ickes, who became Deputy Chief of Staff under Bill Clinton.

 Honors & awards

-There was a Chicago Housing Authority public housing project on the south side of Chicago named the Harold L. Ickes Homes.
+A Chicago Housing Authority public housing project on the south side of Chicago named the Harold L. Ickes Homes.
 Built between 1954 and 1955, the buildings have since been demolished.

 The Harold Ickes Playground, a 1.82-acre park located in the Red Hook neighborhood of Brooklyn, New York City, is named in his honor.

 Mount Ickes in Kings Canyon National Park was named in his honor in 1964.

 He was awarded the Brandeis Medal for service to humanity in 1940 and the Pugsley Medal for distinguished park service in the United States in 1941.